Pippadi/bf8b/README.md

 ```

 ## Notes

 An 8-bit data bus is a huge bottleneck when fetching 16-bit instructions.
-An LRU instruction cache has been implemented to compensate.
-Its default size is 8 instructions (each cell is 16-bits).
+Making the memory bus wider would be boring, so an LRU instruction cache has been implemented.
+Its default size is 8 instructions (each cell is 16 bits).
 On-the-fly modification of instructions is not supported, as the fetch stage does not check for consistency between cached instructions and memory.

 Basic branch prediction is a future goal.